silvadebora/silvadebora/README.md

 - 👋 Hi, I’m @silvadebora
 - 👀 I’m interested in an opportunity in the programming area
-- 🌱 I’m currently learning and exploring the foundation of front-end web development
+- 🌱 I’m currently learning and exploring the foundation of android development
 - 💞️ I'm still exploring the field of programming and I'm open to any opportunity that makes me learn more
 - 📫 How to reach me